ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-28-ethereum-classic-is-a-commodity-ethereum-is-a-security/index.md

 ETC never had a defined group of promoters.
 In fact, all the different groups of constituents in ETC rotate and migrate constantly.

-For all the reasons stated above, we conclude that Ethereum Classic remains a commodity and Ethereum is a security.
+For all the reasons stated above, we conclude that Ethereum Classic remains a commodity while Ethereum has reverted to being a security.

 ---